East Moor and Lynher Valleys Circular Walk

 A large proportion of buzzards diet is earthworms and carrion and consequently they have a reputation for being lazy and scavengers.
 However, when they need to be, buzzards are formidable predators.
 Diving on rabbits and small mammals from a slow or hovering flight, or from a perch, they nearly always make the kill on the ground.

-13. Keep left to pass to the left of the cottage and join a grassy path leading past the barns.
-Keep following the path, which opens out into a stony track to reach a gate.
+13. Keep left to pass to the left of the cottage and join a grassy track leading past the barns to where it bends sharply left.
+Continue ahead to follow the rocky path up hill, which opens out into a stony track to reach a gate.

 The Domesday survey of 1086 records Tolcarne as a manor held by "Ermenhald" from Tavistock Abbey which included 2 smallholdings.
 The manor was the residence of the Tolcarne family until the 17th Century.
 The current farmhouse dates from the 18th or 19th Century.
 Pieces of an earlier building's granite window frames have been used within some of the farm walls and as a gatepost.
 The name of the settlement is from Cornish words tal and carn and means something along the lines of "brow of the tor" - a reference the the ridge above it.

-14. Go through the gate and follow along the wall on the right.
-Where the path forks, keep right along the fence to reach a gate on the right.
+14. Go through the gate and follow along the wall on the right to where the path forks just past the end of the wall.

-The path to the left at the fork can be used for an optional diversion to the Nine Stones circle (just over half a mile away), returning here to continue the walk.
+Just after the gate, the path to the left can be used for an optional diversion to the Nine Stones circle (just over half a mile away), returning here to continue the walk.

 The Nine Stones Circle, near Fox Tor, comprises a ring of 8 stones with the ninth in the centre.
 It was reconstructed in the nineteenth century from stones of local granite, although some of the stones have since fallen again or are leaning at precarious angles.
 Alexander Thom proposed the circle is in lunar alignment with the nearby border stone row which leads towards some cairns, although this has been considered doubtful as the row is likely to be of mediaeval construction.